zzm634/typeorm-no-arp/docs/migrations.md

 See, you don't need to write the queries on your own.
 The rule of thumb for generating migrations is that you generate them after **each** change you made to your models.
 To apply multi-line formatting to your generated migration queries, use the `p` (alias for `--pretty`) flag.

-## Connection option
+## DataSoure option

-If you need to run/revert your migrations for another connection rather than the default, use the `-c` (alias for `--connection`) and pass the config name as an argument
+If you need to run/revert/generate/show your migrations use the `-d` (alias for `--dataSource`) and pass the path to the file where your DataSource instance is defined as an argument

 ```
-typeorm -c <your-config-name> migration:{run|revert}
+typeorm -d <your-data-source-path> migration:{run|revert}
 ```

 ## Timestamp option